-Figure 37 - The Cost of Reliability
+The Cost of Reliability

 Over-Engineering vs. Unreliability

 For a lighthouse in a remote location, the cost of time and transport to rectify equipment failures can be very high.

 From this perspective:

 the one-off cost of over-engineering is generally not as expensive in the long term as the ongoing cost of attending to un-reliable equipment and/or poor system designs;